econia-labs/emojicoin-dot-fun/doc/architecture-specification.md

 ## Indexing

-1. The user interface `SHALL` rely solely on the Aptos GraphQL endpoint for indexing purposes, enabling for example a leaderboard based on market capitalization of each emojicoin market.
-1. A `State` event `SHALL` be emitted for every operation, to enable fetching market state as of the most recent event.
+1. A `State` event `SHALL` be emitted for every operation, to enable fetching market state as of the most recent event, with the market's last bump time tracking the most recent emission.
 1. Each market `SHALL` track a vector of internal `PeriodicStateTracker` accumulators, to enable volume and price versus times charts, with an internal variable for the period start time and the period length including